Cool kinds

 The single comb is the most recognizable, and what people typically think of when envisioning a chicken.
 It is a thin comb with a series of five or six points that begins at the base of the beak and ends at the back of the head.
 These ridges can either stand upright or flop over to the side.

-Breeds with a single comb: Ancona, Andalusian, Australorp, Black Star, Campine, Cochin, Cornish, Delaware, Dorking, Egyptian Fayoumi, Jersey Giant, Lakenvelder, Langshan, Leghorn, Maran, Minorca, Naked Neck, New Hampshire, Orpington, Phoenix, Plymouth Rock, Red Star, Rhode Island Red, Salmon Favorelles, Speckled Sussex, White Faced Black Spanish
+Chicken breeds with a single comb: Ancona, Andalusian, Australorp, Black Star, Campine, Cochin, Cornish, Delaware, Dorking, Egyptian Fayoumi, Jersey Giant, Lakenvelder, Langshan, Leghorn, Maran, Minorca, Naked Neck, New Hampshire, Orpington, Phoenix, Plymouth Rock, Red Star, Rhode Island Red, Favorelles, Speckled Sussex, White Faced Black Spanish

 V-Shaped Comb